All Dreams Are Possible

 How was I able to carry out my dream?

-I was offered a volunteer practicum position in Grenada focusing on bird banding and community outreach, so I approached the Education Abroad department at Vancouver Island University and found out about the Queen Elizabeth II Diamond Jubilee Scholarship (QES).
+I was offered a volunteer practicum position in Grenada focusing on bird banding and community outreach, so I approached the International Mobility department at Vancouver Island University and found out about the Queen Elizabeth II Diamond Jubilee Scholarship (QES).

 When I applied I didn’t think that I would be successful, but I was!
 I immediately had the support (financial, emotional, and navigational) that I needed to take on this amazing opportunity!
 The planning to embark on a three-month journey to Grenada began.